2026-02-24

 • uninit returns p -> u

-• failed init leaves u
+• failed init leaves the object in u

 the sequence: